Middlesex University: Enfield

 The history of Enfield Campus began with the history of electric light.
 In 1901, Joseph Wilson Swan bought a house in Ponders End High Street that became the Ediswan Institute.
 Four years later Ediswan Institute was bought by Middlesex County Council and became the Ponders End Technical Institute.
 By 1937 The Ponders End Technical Institute was growing so rapidly that it was decided to build a new college across the road in Queensway.
 Due to the Second World War, it was not completed until 1953, but the unfinished buildings were in use throughout the war.
-By now it was called Enfield Technical College, but in 1962 it was renamed Enfield College of Technology by the Ministry of Education.
-In 1973 the college formed part of Middlesex Polytechnic.
+By then it was called Enfield Technical College, but in 1962 it was renamed "Enfield College of Technology" by the Ministry of Education.
+In 1973 the college became part of Middlesex Polytechnic.

-There are four major buildings on campus: Broadbent, Roberts building (or Tower Block), McCrae and Pascal.
+There are four major buildings on the campus: Broadbent, Roberts building (or Tower Block), McCrae and Pascal.
 They are named after people who helped to create it.